madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 ## Wrap up

 This is how I'm currenlty structuring my projects.
-You can all see this being applied in my starter [eleventy-excellent](https://github.com/madrilene/eleventy-excellent/blob/main/.eleventy.js).
+You can see this being applied in my starter [eleventy-excellent](https://github.com/madrilene/eleventy-excellent/blob/main/.eleventy.js).

-Generally, it is always a great idea to to dive deeply into the repositories of [starter projects](https://www.11ty.dev/docs/starter/) or personal sites of other developers.
+Generally, it is always a great idea to dive deeply into the repositories of [starter projects](https://www.11ty.dev/docs/starter/) or personal sites of other developers.

 There are so many great ideas out there!